sdellis/lambertvilleporchfest/artists/acoustic-kelly.md

 ---
 id: 3999
+year: "2022"
-title: "Acoustic Kelly"
+title: Acoustic Kelly
-name: "Acoustic Kelly"
+name: Acoustic Kelly
 bio: Tim Kelly is an acoustic solo performer and Lambertville resident whose roots delve deep into the 70's, 80's and 90's classic rock era.
 If you've been a fan of music since then, you'll get to hear some staples along with